userfirst-dev/userfirst.dev/docs/full_guidelines.md

 ## 5. Data Analytics with a User-First Mindset

 1. **Anonymized Usage Data**
-   - Collect usage metrics such as how often features are used, session length, or common navigation paths—without storing any user identifiers.
+   - Collect usage metrics such as how often features are used, session length, or common navigation paths.
+Without storing any user identifiers.
    - Aggregate results at the group or feature level, never track or store an individual user’s behavior in a personally identifiable manner.

 2. **Purpose-Driven Analytics**
-   - Define and document the specific reasons for analytics collection (e.g., improving interface, diagnosing crashes).
+   - Define and document the specific reasons for analytics collection (e.g., improving interface, diagnosing crashes, finding usage of features).
    - Periodically audit and prune analytics events that are no longer useful.

 3. **Opt-In/Opt-Out Mechanisms**